VoroninArtemii/Vowels-in-strings/README.md

 ### Way to transfer the parameters
 Through environment variables. <br />  <br />
 *P. S.: <br />
-This program was made with make-utility.
-"File.txt" is a file with the input data.*
+This program was made with make-utility. "file.txt" is a file with the input data.*